synedra/todo-astra-jamstack-netlify/README.md

 ![image](https://monosnap.com/image/Fv0yPAznbeNJD3vYlQfztME6yogzFT)

 ## Objectives
-* Provide a fullstack development example using Astra as the storage backend
+* Provide a fullstack development example using Astra DB as the storage backend

 ## How this works
-Once the Astra credentials are provided, the necessary tables are created in the database.
+Once the Astra DB credentials are provided, the necessary tables are created in the database.
 The webservice will be available on port 8080 once the application has been deployed.

 [JAMstack](https://jamstack.org/) is a big leap forward in how we can write web applications that are easy to write, deploy, scale, and also maintain.
 Using this approach means that newly created content is rendered from a content API, while a static render of it is being built into the site for future.